-The Board is of the opinion that the composition of the current Board reflects a balance of executive and non-executive directors, such that the interests of not only the Company, but also of its stakeholders and the general public, are upheld in the formulation and adoption of business strategies.
+The Board is of the opinion that the composition of the current Board has the required mix of skill and experience required to discharge the Board's duties and responsibilities.
 Collectively, the Directors combine their diverse commercial, regulatory, industry and financial experience to add value to the Board as a whole.
 There is also a clear division of responsibilities between the Chairman and the Group Chief Executive Officer to ensure that the Board remains balanced at all times.